Flawless Physio Logo

 Treatment for Achilles Paratenonitis should be under the care of a Physical Therapist or Podiatrist.

-In the acute stage, offloading the area with non-steroidal anti-inflammatories can be highly effective.
+Offloading the area with non-steroidal anti-inflammatories can be highly effective in the acute stage.
 A heel raise in a shoe can shorten the Achilles Tendon, and Isometric strengthening exercises are helpful.

 Offloading by dramatically reducing your step count or using a walker boot can benefit extremely irritable cases.